brentmcconnell/java-manage-key-vaults/README.md

 To run this sample:

+There are 2 branches in this repo:
+1.  master = Azure Commerical
+2.  gov = Azure Government

+Checkout the appropriate branch before completing the rest of these instructions.

 Ensure you have an active Azure subscription and that the `az` CLI has been installed and authenticated.